A History of Transforming Lives

-College of The Albemarle (COA) is proud to have served the academic needs of the Albemarle region since 1961.
+College of The Albemarle (COA) is proud of its history of serving the academic needs of the Albemarle region since 1961.
 The first comprehensive community college in North Carolina, COA continues to expand its programs and services throughout the seven-county Albemarle area.
 We look forward to continue serving this great region.

 Following World War II, the seven Albemarle coastal counties of Camden, Chowan, Currituck, Dare, Gates, Pasquotank and Perquimans faced major economic challenges as a surge of Veterans returned home to North Carolina.
 While the population and demand for jobs continued to grow, the four largest local industries remained seasonal: agriculture, fishing, lumbering and tourism.
 According to a report entitled “To Take a Chance,” published in 1972 by the college, “…transportation was difficult in the region; the high school drop-out rate was high; unemployment was consistently higher than the rest of the state; and over one-half of the region’s families earned less than $3,000 in 1960.”